-Apple recently announced the upcoming release of iOS 12.
+Apple has announced the upcoming release of iOS 12.
 While iOS 12 won’t be released to the general public until the Fall, Netsanity is actively reviewing the beta version.
 The beta version of iOS 12 is packed full of new features, including some long-anticipated parent controls — like the feature called Screen Time.
 Screen Time is Apple’s first attempt at providing real, usable controls for parents who want to keep their children safe online.

 Child safety online, is a founding principal of Netsanity, and we take it very seriously; therefore, we’ve written this sneak peek into the upcoming iOS 12 features (specifically Screen Time, Downtime, Notifications, Do Not Disturb, and Web Content Filtering) and explain in “parent-speak” how they will compliment your subscription to Netsanity.

 Screen Time aggregates device and app usage information into several colorful – and informative – charts and graphs.
 These graphs show primarily what categories and apps a device user interacts with the most, as well as how often they pick up their device.
 Also, if you have set up an allowance for a specified amount of time per day on a category or app, the Screen Time feature will show how much time is remaining for the current day if you have set up limits in Screen Time’s App Limits feature.

 Screen Time’s App Limits feature “allows people to set a specific amount of time to be in an app, and a notification will display when a time limit is about to expire,” according to Apple’s release notes (Usually gives a 5-minute warning).